 You do not need prior IRS approval for a substitute Schedule K-1 (Form 1041) that follows the specifications for filing substitute Schedules K-1 in Pub.
+1167,

-1167, Substitute Printed, Computer-Prepared, and Computer-Generated Tax Forms and Schedules, or is an exact copy of an IRS Schedule K-1.
+General Rules and Specifications for Substitute Tax Forms and Schedules, or is an exact copy of an IRS Schedule K-1.
 You must request IRS approval to use other substitute Schedules K-1.
 To request approval, write to:

-Internal Revenue Service Attention: Substitute Forms Unit W:CAR:MP:FP:S:SP 1111 Constitution Avenue, NW Washington, DC 20224 required to be distributed currently depends on the terms of the trust instrument and applicable local law.
-See Regulations section 1.652(c)-4 for a comprehensive example.
+Internal Revenue Service Attention: Substitute Forms Unit W:CAR:MP:FP:S:SP Rm.
+6411 1111 Constitution Avenue, NW Washington, DC 20224